bigmistqke/netwerk/README.md

   - analysis:
     - static branches get resolved / collapsed (see how the compiled code starts with a single value)
     - network is unfolded, caching calculations when accessed multiple times (see `__node__`)
-  - this allows for the resulting code to be framework-agnostic: it can be driven by any reactive system
+  - resulting code is framework agnostic
 - event-system:
   - nodes are able to emit their values out of the calculation through an event-system
   - this can be used p.ex to have intermediary visualizations of the graph